dme-compunet/Lucide.Avalonia/README.md

 - No styles include required.
 - No xmlns declaration required.
-- Automatic daily updates and releases.
+- Automatic weekly updates and releases.

 ---